 - This administrative approval process is slightly different at each of the three hospitals.

 - Contact information for the administrative process is contained in Part 3 of the THREB Application Form.

-- Once administrative approval is obtained from the hospital(s), the initial application can be submitted to the PI’s home institution and will be reviewed by both the THREB and a Waterloo research ethics committee.
+- Once administrative approval is obtained from the hospital(s), the initial application can be submitted to the PI’s home institution and will be reviewed by both the THREB and a Waterloo research ethics board.
 Communication of the combined review results to researchers will be coordinated by the PI’s home institution.